5 Essential Core Exercises to Improve Your Swim

 The 5 Essential Core Exercises to Improve Your Swim

-I have chosen to highlight five key core exercises that will positively impact your swim.
-These exercises each have multiple body positions allowing for a great amount of variety and progressions.
-In addition, the speed of movement can be adjusted to train strength, muscle endurance, or power.
+I have highlighted five essential core exercises that will positively impact your swim.
+Each exercise has multiple body positions, allowing for variety and progression.
+In addition, the movement speed can be adjusted to train strength, muscle endurance, or power.
 These are a good starting point and by no means an exhaustive list.
 They can all be done using a cable column.
-A cable system such as Keiser or Ancore is optimal for high-speed power movements.
+A cable system like Keiser or Ancore is optimal for high-speed power movements.

-1. Anti–rotational press- This is a great exercise to learn how to control unwanted rotational movements.
+1. Anti–rotational press- This is a great exercise for learning how to control unwanted rotational movements.

-1. Cable lift- This diagonal pattern goes low to high, requiring some controlled movement of the core.
+1. Cable lift- This diagonal pattern goes low to high, requiring some controlled core movement.

-1. Cable chop- Similar to the lift but this movement goes high to low.
+1. Cable chop- Similar to the lift, but this movement goes from high to low.

 1. Off-set march- This lateral stabilizer is excellent for both swimmers and runners.
 It requires control in an outstretched position.